ibharvey/speq/README.md

 # SPeQ - Strain PErcent Quantifier

 ## Rationale
 Metagenomic sequencing studies can contain DNA from multiple species, which are often relatively easy to distinguish.
 However, if a sample contains multiple variants of the same virus/organism, a large fraction of the reads may be synonymous in both variants.
 SPeQ only uses the polymorphisms that distinguish individual variants in order to sensitively quantify percentages of strains/variants.
+Because of this, it can be extremely slow compared to hash table methods, but maintains high sensitivity.

 ## Usage
 ### SPeQ-Index